pixeltree/MyFirstBlogFrontEnd/README.md

 ## Getting Started

-First, this app requires the back end set up and running.
+This app requires the back end set up and running.
 Once you've set up the back end, continue with the instructions.

-Then, install the npm dependencies:
+First, install the npm dependencies using the command line and running the following inside the 'MyFirstBlogFrontEnd' directory:

 ```bash
 npm install
 ```

 Next, create a new file named `.env.local` and copy the contents of the  `.env.local.example` file into it.
-We'll be filling in the missing entries through this setup.
+We'll be filling in the missing entries throughout this setup.

 Ensure the backend server is running.